-Mr. So Cheuk Wah Benton (蘇卓華), aged 48, is an executive Director and the general sales manager, public sector of our Group.
+Mr. So Cheuk Wah Benton (蘇卓華), aged 49, is an executive Director and the sales director, public sector of Expert HK.
 Mr. So was appointed as an executive Director on 15 March 2016.
 He is responsible for overseeing and managing the sales team of our Group with respect to our clients in the public sector.